Azure/azure-sdk-for-python/doc/deprecation_process.md

 - Push a new release to PyPI.
 - Update the API reference docs to show the deprecated status of the package.

+## Pre-deprecation: Blog Post

+If applicable, consider adding a post to the Azure Blog stating that:
+ - a new package is available which replaces the old package
+ - the old package is scheduled to be deprecated on a specific date
+ - guidance on adjusting code to use the new package.

+Reach out to the Python Azure SDK PM, Rohit Ganguly (rohitganguly), if you have any questions about creating a blog post.

 # Step 1: Updates to the package files

 Clone the `azure-sdk-for-python` repository and update the following files of your package.